Forge of empires military units - create a formidable army to defeat them all

 Your main goal needs to be to take care of your valuable resources.
 The resources were made to be retrieved, so if you lost them be sure to be more careful in the future.
 If you employ an efficient strategy to defend your city, the attackers will think twice before deciding to strike you.
 Either way, you should also look at some items or buildings that can increase your defense bonus.
 Three of the most suitable buildings to achieve this goal are the following:

-- Saint Basil's Cathedral: this is not a Military Building, it's a Great Building that will add defense bonus as you level it up through the ages.
+- Saint Basil's Cathedral: this is not a Military Building, it's a Great Building that will add a defense bonus as you level it up through the ages.
 The best part is that it will additionally provide you with coins and an attack bonus, meaning that it can seriously enhance your army's power.
 The main problem is that it occupies a size 5x5 space in your city, so be sure to have enough space before acquiring it.

 - Deal Castle: this amazing Great Building gives a powerful defense boost called "fierce resistance."
 It also provides an outstanding number of medals per day, but the space it takes is really big - size 7x7.
 However, we believe that this heavy and strong building will be perfect for your army performance.